.

 For some years before his death, David was engaged in the active work of collecting materials.(1Chronicles 29:6-9; 2Chronicles 2:3-7).for building a temple in Jerusalem as a permanent abode for the ark of the covenant:.1Chronicles 22:19

-David was not permitted to build the house of the Creator, called a tabernacle:.1Chronicles 22:8.
-That honour was reserved to his son Solomon.
+David was not permitted to build the house of the Creator, called a tabernacle:.1Chronicles 22:6-8.
+That honor was to done by his son Solomon.

 After the completion of the temple, Solomon engaged in the erection of many other buildings of importance in Jerusalem and in other parts of his kingdom.
 For the long space of thirteen years he was engaged in the erection of a royal palace on Ophel.(a part of ancient Jerusalem close to the temple):.1Kings 7:1-12.